 The search profile will be shaped and informed by the very productive listening sessions that were hosted last week by our AGB Search Consultants.
-Thank you to those who were able to attend.
-If you have additional suggestions or ideas, you may send them to our consultants, Dr. Loren Anderson <email@example.com>, and Andrew Bowen <firstname.lastname@example.org>.
+The committee appreciates those who were able to attend.
+Additional suggestions or ideas, may be sent to our consultants, Dr. Loren Anderson <firstname.lastname@example.org>, and Andrew Bowen <email@example.com>.

 The search will officially launch in early May, and the weeks of May and June will focus on building the candidate pool.
 The Search Committee expects to conduct a round of initial interviews in early August, and to invite finalists for campus interviews in September.

-The Search Committee understands that our search will be strengthened by the involvement and support of the university community.
-When the search goes public in May, we hope that you will review the search profile, and forward the names of potential candidates to our AGB Search consultants.
+The Search Committee understands that the search will be strengthened by the involvement and support of the university community.
+When the search goes public in May, it is the hope that DWU employees will review the search profile, and forward the names of potential candidates to our AGB Search consultants.

-We thank you in advance for your support and your engagement in this important process.
+We thank the DWU community in advance for the support and engagement in this important process.

 DWU Board of Trustees Chair

 March 19, 2021

 The Board of Trustees has selected AGB Search as consultants for the DWU Presidential Search process.
 This firm is exclusively dedicated to higher education and board feel it is a good fit for DWU.
 You can learn more about them and their services here.